-Medicinal use: treatment of colds and flus, chronic infections, chronic inflammatory conditions of all kinds, especially those involving the liver and kidneys such as hepatitis, as well as auto-immune disease such as systemic lupus erythematosus and multiple sclerosis.
+- Has been used in Chinese herbal formulary for centuries, and has been used for the treatment of depression and chronic inflammatory conditions of all kinds, especially those involving the liver and kidneys such as hepatitis, as well as autoimmune diseases such as systemic lupus erythematosus and multiple sclerosis.

-- Triterpenoid saponins saikosaponin has been shown to inhibit platelet aggregation and thromboxane formation, and are also hepatoprotective.
+- Triterpenoid saponins: saikosaponins have been reported to possess various pharmacological activities, including anti-platelet, anti-hepatitis, anti-hepatoma, anti-inflammatory, antibacterial, and immune-modulating effects.
 Will also enhance the activity of corticosterone by inducing liver enzymes involved in the activation of corticosterone and by stimulating adrenocortical function, with effects leading to an overall anti-inflammatory action.

 - Oral doses transiently increase blood glucose, bile output and bile salt content (and thus lower cholesterol).
 It has been suggested that saikosaponnins and saikogenins lower cholesterol by increasing cholesterol excretion in the bile and may increase hepatic protein synthesis.

-Toxicity: Can be sedating in some individuals and may causes increased bowel movements & flatulence.
+- Can be sedating in some individuals and may cause stomach upset.

 - Theoretical interactions with NSAIDs, antibiotics and immunosuppressants.